sjnakib/portfolio-v3/specification.md

   - Projects
   - Experience
   - Education
-- Content is contained within a card/box with consistent borders and shadow styling
+- Content is contained within a card/box with prominent border (2px) using primary theme color at 30% opacity (border-primary/30) and shadow-md for better visibility
-- Tabs are positioned at the top of the box with a border separator
+- Tabs are positioned at the top of the box with a border separator using primary theme color at 20% opacity (border-b-primary/20)
 - Tab switching changes content inside the box without affecting the box's size or position
 - Each tab has a distinctive icon for better visual identification
 - Animation for smooth content transitions when switching tabs (fade-in animation with 500ms duration)